liberu-ui/range-slider/README.md

 Based on noUiSlider.
 ## Usage

-The component can be used outside of the Enso ecosystem.
+The component can be used outside of the Liberu ecosystem.

 ### Demo